 - ArchKCK Office of Marriage & Family Life COVID-19 Resources (Connect to Mass, Family Prayer Resources, Faith Formation Resources, At-Home Date Nights/Marriage Enrichment)

 - Magnificat and Living with Christ and Living Faith Kids (all are offering free acces to their online versions for following along with the scriptures and parts of the Mass)

 - Truth and Life Dramatized Bible from FORMED.
 This audio recording of the Bible is excellent for bringing the Scriptures to life and allowing us to hear verses again in context.

-- May/June 2020 Catholic Parenting Newsletter from the Archdiocesan Marriage & Family Life Office (available in English and Spanish)
+- July/August 2020 Catholic Parenting Newsletter from the Archdiocesan Marriage & Family Life Office (available in English and Spanish)

 Education at Home

 - Look to Him and be Radiant (Blog "Ideas for Learning and Praying At Home" includes prayer resources, book lists, videos, ideas for students - listed by grade from Pre-K through high school.)